 Geometric Cover Designs

-Of course, there are plenty of designs that include several elements of culture, nature and artistic patterns.
+Of course, plenty of designs include several elements of culture, nature, and artistic patterns.
 A great example is this magnificent dragonfly below, the emblem of Iwata City in Shizuoka Prefecture.

 This dragonfly cover design also features an interesting geometric pattern!